saintsal/daoistry/content/mindsets/blockchain-coordination.md

 # Blockchains as coordination systems

 What's the value in an incentive system that aligns people?
-What's the value of uniting people towards a common cause ?
+What's the value of uniting people towards a common cause?

-This is a very big idea in society, involving politics, economics, organisational structures and more.
+Big questions, involving politics, economics, organisational structures and more.
 [Laura Lotti explains how blockchain tokenisation is opening up new ways to do this](http://mediatheoryjournal.org/laura-lotti-blockchain-affordances/).
-She points out that because tokens are tradable like currency but also runnable like programs, they open completely new ways of organising people.
+Tokens are tradable like currency but also runnable like programs, they offer new ways of organising people.

-Blockchain tokens explicitly define forms of participation, like buy, sell, stake or vote, allowing people to self-coordinate around a common goal.
+We can start by looking at tokens as software with explicitly defined interactions, like buy (join), sell (leave), stake (commit) or vote, but instead of representing ownership, they define rules for people to self-coordinate around a common goal.

 This makes DAOs a new form of human coordination.
 Not because they're decentralised, or because they're open.
 (Those have happened before.)
 DAOS are a new form of human coordination because they **align people using blockchains**.

 This creates a new kind of relationship between DAO participants which we're still learning about and evolving.

 ## Tokens are a non-corporate paradigm